-Coffee, tea, cold drinks, snacks and meals are available for parents and visitors.
+Cold drinks, snacks and meals are available for parents and visitors.

 We can supply birthday cup cakes for your child's class.
 They can be delivered directly to the classroom.
 One day's notice is required.
 Order and pay online or at the Café.